spadin/spadin.github.com/_posts/2013-02-12-minimax-completed-and-geekfest.md

 {% endhighlight %}

 <br>
-This algorithm isn't quite complete though.
-It's pretty slow and not as smart as it can be.
+This algorithm isn't quite complete.
+It's slow and not as smart as it can be.
 I'll be refactoring the algorithm to use [Alpha-beta pruning][1] tomorrow.

 I took a break during lunch to go to my first [Geekfest][2].
-The topic today was on Clojure which was cool since I've been working with Clojure so much lately.
-The talk focused on ways to define macros and different arguments for and against doing so.
+The topic today was Clojure which was cool as I've been working with it so much lately.
+The talk focused on ways to define macros and arguments for and against using macros.
 Overall it was an interesting talk although a bit complicated at points.
-I don't really see myself applying what I learned about macros anytime soon, but I still enjoyed the talk.
+I don't really see myself applying what I learned about macros anytime soon, but I enjoyed the talk.

 [1]: http://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning
 [2]: http://www.meetup.com/Geekfest/